 - revenue recognition;

 - allowance for doubtful accounts;

-- share-based payment expense;

 - goodwill; and

 - income taxes

 Revenue Recognition.
-Revenue includes the sale of molecular diagnostic tests for our predictive, personalized and prognostic medicine tests, and is recorded at the invoiced amount net of any discounts or allowances.
-Molecular diagnostic testing revenue is recognized when persuasive evidence of an agreement exists, delivery has occurred, the fee is fixed or determinable, and collection is reasonably assured.
-Revenue also includes sales of our companion diagnostic services and is also recorded at the invoiced amount net of any discounts or allowances.
+Revenue includes the sale of molecular diagnostic tests and of our companion diagnostic services.
+Revenue is recorded at the invoiced amount net of any discounts or allowances and is recognized when persuasive evidence of an agreement exists, delivery has occurred, the fee is fixed or determinable, and collection is reasonably assured.
 Revenue is recognized upon completion of the test or service, communication of results, and when collectability is reasonably assured.